Vin Diesel And Dwayne Johnson Feud Not Over, ‘Fast 8’ Stars Being Kept Apart

 After the heated exchange between Dwayne “The Rock” Johnson and Vin Diesel, Johnson made an effort to cool things down.
 He took to social media once again to post “To me, conflict can be a good thing, when it’s followed by great resolution.
 I was raised on healthy conflict and welcome it.
 And like any family, we get better from it.”

 On the other hand, Vin Diesel also posted on social media, saying that he would “reveal everything.”
-However, the post that followed that cliffhanger of a post was a photo of his daughter with a caption that read: “Though intense at times, I am grateful to the entire cast of [Fast 8]… Every single one of them we brought on has shined because of their talent and commitment.”
+However, the post that followed that cliffhanger of a post was a photo of his daughter with a caption that read, “Though intense at times, I am grateful to the entire cast of [Fast 8]… Every single one of them we brought on has shined because of their talent and commitment.”

 Despite the bad blood between Johnson and Diesel, promotion events for the movie will carry on and will remain unaffected by their heated encounter in the past.
-As a result, Johnson a nd Diesel remained a healthy distance between one another when promoting their movie.
+As a result, Johnson and Diesel remained a healthy distance between one another when promoting their movie.
 However, both actors are bound by their contract to appear at the New York premiere on April 8.

 [Featured Image By Felipe Dana/AP Images]